In middle school, my physical education class played dodgeball. I was heavier back then and not known for my athletic abilities.

 Can You Pay Off Student Loans Early?

 Student loans can be good or bad.
 Taking out hefty loans to pursue a low-paying career or ambition isn’t advised.
-Attending community colleges and in-state public universities often suffice for getting you the education you need.
+Attending community colleges and in-state public universities often suffice for getting you the education you need and pay less with the average cost of college attendance going higher.

 Finding scholarships is always recommended.
 You can even attempt to find scholarships to pay off student loans after graduation.